Since 2013, I have coached over 1000s of students on the GMAT.

 Before going any further, it is crucial that you understand how the GMAT scoring system works.
 Disclaimer: it is not just about the raw score only.

 Scaled Score & Percentile

 While the GMAT scoring algorithm is one of the world’s best kept secrets, it is important to understand that the GMAT score percentile will influence, if not your score, your prep strategy.

 Let’s start with a simple comparison: as soon as you reach 45 and above on the Verbal section, you reach the 99th percentile (meaning only 1% of GMAT test takers worldwide have reached this score over the last 3 years) but scoring a 45 in Quant puts you on the 57th percentile only (in other words, a highly mediocre score).

-Enough talking.
 Check the chart below to gain better clarity.